ncatlab/nlab-content/pages/8/1/7/0/718/content.md

 [[!include contents ]]

-I am a <a href="http://www.j-paine.org/#consultancy">freelance programmer</a>, and spend too much time repairing Web servers and spreadsheets &mdash; or, in the current hard times, looking for Web servers and spreadsheets to repair. <a href="http://www.j-paine.org/">My Website</a> says more about this and other things I do.
+I am a <a href="http://www.j-paine.org/#consultancy">freelance programmer</a>, and spend too much time repairing Web servers and spreadsheets &mdash; or, in these hard times, looking for Web servers and spreadsheets to repair. <a href="http://www.j-paine.org/">My Website</a> says more about this and other things I do.

 But I was tempted into category theory, not least by my friends Hendrik Hilberdink, <a href="http://www.imar.ro/~diacon/">R&#259;zvan Diaconescu</a>, Petros Stefaneas, and <a href="http://www.di.uminho.pt/~jbb/">Jos&#233; Bernardo Barros</a>.
 And their supervisor, <a href="http://www-cse.ucsd.edu/~goguen/">Joseph Goguen</a>.